PsycheMatrica/PLSPM.Basic_Prime/README.md

 ## Features:
 - Estimate GSCA model parameters and calculate their standard errors (SE) along with 95% confidence intervals (CI).
 - Enable parallel computing for bootstrap sampling.
+- Allow users to specify a sign-fixing indicator for each component.

 ## Installation:
 To use this package in MATLAB: